 Valley Lutheran’s National Honor Society (NHS) is part of a national organization with a long history of recognizing students for scholarship, leadership, service and character.
 NHS members serve the school and community in a number of ways, including two blood drives held in the fall and spring in conjunction with the Michigan Community Blood Center.
 NHS advisors are Patrick Winningham and Jeanette Weilnau.

 Valley Lutheran’s Protect Life promotes respect for life from the moment of conception to a natural death.
 This group works with Right to Life of Saginaw County, and is active in spreading its message through such activities as school chapel services, distributing information on pro-life issues, and urging voters to vote pro-life.
-The Protect Life advisors are Bess Winter and Cris Urbytes.

 The Retrospect yearbook gives Valley Lutheran students the opportunity to develop writing, photography, computer, business and organizational skills as they are involved with all aspects of publication.
-This group is advised by Jennifer Blake.

 The Running Club meets twice a week after school in the winter and off-season.
 Renee Brenner leads this group.